domingusj/beesandgreens/content/homepage/microgreens.md

 header_menu: true
 ---

-We offer delivery of fresh microgreens to the Bainbridge Island and Poulsbo areas.
-You can place orders [here](https://bees-and-greens.square.site/).
+Our microgreens are available for sale in the market at [Bay Hay and Feed](https://bayhayandfeed.com/) in Rolling Bay.
+We also offer delivery of fresh microgreens to the Bainbridge Island and Poulsbo areas.
+[Reach out to us directly]({{< ref "/#contact" >}} "Reach out to us directly") if you're interested!

-We also sell microgreens on [KitsapFresh](https://kitsapfresh.org/) as well.

 ![Dumplings](images/dumplings.jpg)